kentor/www.kentor.dev/posts/2015-03-17-testing-react-and-flux-applications-with-karma-and-webpack.md

 We saw around a 50x speed improvment in the execution of our React and Flux application test suite using Karma and Webpack over Jest.
-However, it does take a bit more knowledge and effor to set up compared to Jest, and mocking a module's dependencies isn't as easy.
-Jest is really nice since it's easy to set up, but that it's so slow is a deal breaker for us, and we dont know if it'll ever be fixed.
+However, it does take a bit more knowledge and effor to set up compared to Jest, and mocking a module’s dependencies isn’t as easy.
+Jest is really nice since it’s easy to set up, but that it’s so slow is a deal breaker for us, and we dont know if it’ll ever be fixed.
 In the mean time, our current setup allows us to effectively TDD.

 **Edit:** Sample repository demonstrating this technique,